monmima/main-aide-memoire/php/classes_methods.md

             }

             function hasHonors() {
-                // whenever you return true or false values, PHP is not going to be able to print out "true" or "false" so you have to print these out as strings if ($this->gpa >= 3.5) {
+                // Whenever you return true or false values, PHP is not going to be able to print out "true" or "false" so you have to print these out as strings. if ($this->gpa >= 3.5) {
                     return "true";
                 } else {